vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 #### Exceptions

 We had to wrap the `Std.puts` call into the `try` block, as it could throw some system exception.
-The cause is that an `export`ed function must guarantee to never throw an exception, that's why we wrapped it.
+The cause is that an `export`ed function must guarantee never to throw an exception, that's why we wrapped it.
 The `Std.exit` function is declared as `nothrow`, so we can leave it as-is.

 But what if we wanted to inspect the backtrace of the possible exception?
 Well, the language Standard states that a backtrace object must implement `Endful<Location>` trait.
-This is a truncated source code of the trait:
+This is truncated source code of the trait:

 ```text
 struct Location